justinmichaud/remote-support/README.md

 # Left to implement

 - Replace threaded portions with nio + netty to get around the limitations/bugs/performance issues from the current setup:
+    - Fix service not closing when waiting to accept connection
+    - Fix backlog of messages before connection is accepted causing permanent bottleneck (buffer?) + remove separate event loop
     - Create control handler to chunk data for each service, add/remove remote services
     - Replace existing tunnel code in ui
 - Make the gui more user friendly